moonytheloony/Blog-Web/content/post/Building Bots with The Microsoft Bot Framework Part 2.md

 In this Dialog chain, we have a series of Dialogs that are linked to each other to form a conversation.
 The **Introduction Dialog** saves the name of the user as a state object, which can later be used by other Dialogs to personalize the communication.

 ## Creating a Dialog & Saving State
+{{% notice %}}
+Persisting state in memory has several restrictions such as those of size of the object and therefore it is not recommended for production use.
+There are two state providers implemented by [Azure Extensions](https://github.com/Microsoft/BotBuilder-Azure) which you can use namely:

+1. [Cosmos DB State Provider](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-state-azure-cosmosdb): To persist bot state in Cosmos DB.
+2. [Azure Table Storage State Provider](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-state-azure-table-storage): To persist bot state in Azure Table Storage.

+You can additionally, write your state provider to persist state data by following [this sample](https://blog.botframework.com/2017/07/26/saving-state-sql-dotnet/) from the Bot Fx Team.
+{{% /notice %}}
 A Dialog should implement the `IDialog` interface, which is present in the **Microsoft.Bot.Builder.Dialogs** namespace.
 Since Dialog objects need to be serialized at runtime, therefore they must use the `Serializable` attribute.
 The `IDialog` interface has just one method which you need to implement named `StartAsync`, which is used to initiate a Dialog.
 Since Dialogs are asynchronous, the `StartAsync` method uses `async` and `await` to implement asynchronous calls.

 A bot should be able to store state in a persistent store to carry out a meaningful conversation.
 For example, to personalize a conversation, a bot should save the name of the user in the state so that it can address the user by name throughout the conversation.
 A bot can store state information using one of the following mechanisms: